 Most online degrees will contain a mix of recorded lectures, online reading material, assignments for emailing in or uploading, and discussion forums.
 You can access these on your mobile, tablet, or laptop, making your learning completely portable.
 This means you can study whenever you’ve got a bit of free time, and from any location, whether that’s in your car waiting for the kids, in a coffee shop in between appointments, or in your kitchen.

 Studying on the go can make learning more suitable for a busy lifestyle as you can fit it into your existing schedule rather than needing to make drastic changes.

 If you’re looking for a promotion or career change, achieving your qualifications quickly may be a high priority.
 Luckily, with an online course, you can often work at your own pace rather than needing to fit into a rigid semester system.
 If you’re able to dedicate more time to the course, you may be able to speed through some of the content, meaning your qualification will be achieved more quickly than if you pursued traditional, in-person teaching.

-Additionally, you may be able to start at any time throughout the year (depending on the structure of the course) rather than needing to wait weeks or even months to begin, another reason that studying online can get you to your goals faster.
+Additionally, you may be able to pick your start date according to what fits your personal schedule (depending on the structure of the course), rather than needing to wait weeks or even months to begin, another reason that studying online can get you to your goals faster.

 On the other hand, if you’re short on spare time, you might choose to extend your period of study.
 Again, not being tied into the regular semester system can give you more space to study part-time and still keep up with existing commitments.